Convolutional autoencoders for the reconstruction of three-dimensional interfacial multiphase flows: Results and discussion

 \subsection{Evaluation metrics}

 Each case is evaluated using a held-out test set, according to the splits described in Section \ref{sec:dataset}.
 Rather than standard $L^p$ error norms, we adopt two metrics from the field of image segmentation.
 The evaluation of a (semantic) image segmentation is highly similar to the evaluation of an interfacial geometry.
 In both cases, the prediction consists of an arbitrary region represented by a binary mask.
 We transform all predictions to a sharp interface representation before computing metrics.
+This is done by applying a Heaviside function to the reconstructed outputs $\hat{x}$.
+For signed-distance-function inputs, the sharp interface is obtained as $\hat{x}_s = H(\hat{x})$, corresponding to the zero level set.
+For sharp and diffuse interface representations, which take values in $[0,1]$, we use $\hat{x}_s = H(\hat{x} - 0.5)$, corresponding to a threshold at the mid-point of the phase transition.
+The same procedure is applied consistently to the corresponding ground-truth fields.
 The following two metrics offer a concise and understandable summary of the performance of this prediction.

 First, the Dice coefficient~\cite{dice1945measures} provides a value in $[0,1]$ describing the overall volumetric agreement, where a value of 1 is the best possible score:

 Second, the Hausdorff distance~\cite{huttenlocher1993comparing} is a worst-case measure, analogous to the $L^\infty$ norm.
 It is the maximum distance between the predicted and the true interface: